Skatepark consultation & user engagement, youth learning programmes, event delivery, and publishing

 Creative Club

-‘Creative Club’ launched in 2022 as a free 10-week programme of extra-curricular learning aimed at unlocking the creative potential of young people, using creative skills that intersect with skateboard culture.
+‘Creative Club’ first launched in 2022 as a free 10-week programme of extra-curricular learning aimed at unlocking the creative potential of young people, using creative skills that intersect with skateboard culture.
 Following weekly skate coaching sessions, guest creative practitioners led 1-hour creative workshops with the young participants, who were aged between 7-14 years old.
 Skills included illustration, photography, filming, graffiti, tattoo art, deck design, letter-writing, and ramp model-making.
-This programme was made possible by a grant from The Mighty Creatives.
+This programme was originally made possible by a grant from The Mighty Creatives, and continues with more workshops in 2024 thanks to a National Lottery Awards For All grant.

 Free beginners’ skateboard coaching